Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Star formation

-Our simulations result in an increasing trend between the highest initial stellar mass and the total mass of the cluster, with increasing scatter towards higher cluster masses.
-The binned median values from our stacked star clusters follow a similar relation with the observed young clusters.
 In the context of numerical star-by-star simulations that also analyse star clusters, \citet{2021PASJ...73.1036H} find a similar relation between the highest mass star and the host cluster mass.
-Based on the results in \citet{2021PASJ...73.1036H}, the spread in the maximum stellar mass -- cluster mass relation found in our simulated star cluster sample could be tightened by introducing a more stringent, density dependent searching radius in the IMF sampling.
-Such a density dependent reservoir would result in a stronger constraint for the maximum stellar mass in each star forming region.
+Based on the results in \citet{2021PASJ...73.1036H}, the spread in the maximum stellar mass -- cluster mass relation found in our simulated star cluster sample could be tightened e.g. by introducing a more stringent, density dependent searching radius in the IMF sampling.
+Such a density dependent reservoir would result in a stronger constraint for the maximum stellar mass in each star-forming region.